 The female bee places a supply of honey and pollen in the cell; lays an egg on this, then seals the cell and builds the next one in the cylindrical hollow.
 The cells look like stubby cigars - see below right.

 Once she has sealed the last cell she goes off and dies.
 When the new adult bees are ready to emerge they eat their way through the leaf parts.
 The last egg laid is the first to hatch.
 The last eggs laid are usually males, and they hang around on nearby flowers waiting for the females to emerge.

-Megachile centucularis, also known as the upholsterer bee, the patchwork leaf cutter and the rose leaf cutter below, and is found right across Eurasia and North America.
+Megachile centucularis, also known as the upholsterer bee, the patchwork leaf cutter and the rose leaf cutter above, and is found right across Eurasia and North America.
 In the UK they fly from June to August.
 Their body length ranges from 10 - 12 mm.